brianch/iced-twentyone-tutorial/src/card_as_text.md

     player_hand: Hand,
 }
 ```
-Now it's good to start implementing the `Default` trait ourselves, in our `Default` state we start the deck, suffle the cards, and draw one to our hand.
+Notice that we aren't using the `#[derive(Default)]` anymore.
+We will start implementing the `Default` trait ourselves, in our `Default` state we start the deck, suffle the cards, and draw one to our hand.
 ```rust
 impl Default for IcedTwentyOne {
     fn default() -> IcedTwentyOne {